 Recover Lost Revenue with a Cart Abandonment Funnel

-By setting up this membership cart abandonment funnel with Groundhogg and WP Fusion, you’ve put a system in place to automatically recover lost revenue.
+By setting up this membership cart abandonment funnel with Groundhogg and WP Fusion, you have put a system in place to automatically recover lost revenue.

 When potential members leave without completing checkout, your funnel will re-engage them through a targeted email sequence, nudging them back to complete the membership signup process.

 Not only does this help recover abandoned carts, but it also strengthens your overall marketing strategy by ensuring that no potential member slips through the cracks.
-Over time, you’ll see increased conversions, improved member retention, and more consistent revenue streams—all thanks to the smart use of automation.
+Over time, you will see increased conversions, improved member retention, and more consistent revenue streams—all thanks to the smart use of automation.

 Cover image from ebook 29 Nuggets of Wisdom Volume 1 - Sample Collection